scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-card/readme.md

 | `.tl-card--image-above-header`     | Positions image above the header           |
 | `.tl-card--image-below-header`     | Positions image below the header           |

+## JavaScript Required

+The Card component requires JavaScript to handle:
+- Toggle `.tl-card--expanded` class for expandable cards
+- Rotate chevron icon when expanding/collapsing (handled by CSS when class is toggled)

 ----------------------------------------------

 *Part of Tegel Lite (CSS) Design System*